Rev. Deanna Shorb

 Hilary Greene has been the FCC Tag Sale Manager since 2019.
 Prior to this, Hilary had extensive experience planning for and conducting benefit tag sales through her work as Director of the Berkshire Immigrant Center where monthly benefit sales were held for the Refugee Resettlement program.
 Hilary is a firm believer in recycling, reusing, and repurposing and loves that the church’s “Giant Tag Sale” enables others to purchase high quality goods at reasonable prices, cuts down on consumerism, and keeps things out of the landfill.

 Cross country skiing and mountain biking are Hilary’s favorite pastimes, and she has been a coach of the Mt.
 Greylock Nordic team since 1999.
-Hilary currently lives in Williamstown with her husband, Seth, and their sixteen year old son, Declan.
+Hilary currently lives in Williamstown with her husband, Seth, and their son, Declan.